Exploiting Shared Representations for Personalized Federated Learning: Proof of Main Result

 We use hats to denote orthonormal matrices (a matrix is called orthonormal if its set of columns is an orthonormal set).
-By Assumption \ref{assump:norm}, the ground truth representation $\mathbf{B}^\ast$ is orthonormal, so from now on we will write it as $\hat{\mathbf{B}}^\ast$.
+By Assumption \ref{assump:norm}, the ground truth representation $\mathbf{B}^\ast$ is orthonormal, so from now on we will write it as $\mathbf{\hat{B}}^\ast$.
+Likewise, we will denote the iterates $\mathbf{{B}}^t$ as $\mathbf{\hat{B}}^t$.

 For a matrix $\mathbf{W} \in \mathbb{R}^{n \times k}$ and a random set of indices $\mathcal{I} \in [n]$ of cardinality $rn$, define $\mathbf{W}_\mathcal{I} \in \mathbb{R}^{rn \times k}$ as the matrix formed by taking the rows of $\mathbf{W}$ indexed by $\mathcal{I}$.
 Define $\bar{\sigma}_{\max, \ast} \coloneqq \max_{\mathcal{I} \in [n], |\mathcal{I}| = rn} \sigma_{\max} (\frac{1}{\sqrt{rn}}\mathbf{W}^\ast_{\mathcal{I}})$ and $\bar{\sigma}_{\min, \ast} \coloneqq \min_{\mathcal{I} \in [n], |\mathcal{I}| = rn} \sigma_{\min}(\frac{1}{\sqrt{rn}} \mathbf{W}^\ast_{\mathcal{I}})$, i.e. the maximum and minimum singular values of any matrix that can be obtained by taking $rn$ rows of $\frac{1}{\sqrt{rn}}\mathbf{W}^\ast$.
 Note that by Assumption \ref{assump:norm}, each row of $\mathbf{W}^\ast$ has norm $\sqrt{k}$, so $\frac{1}{\sqrt{rn}}$ acts as a normalizing factor such that $\|\frac{1}{\sqrt{rn}}\mathbf{W}^\ast_{\mathcal{I}}\|_F = \sqrt{k}$.
 In addition, define $\kappa = \bar{\sigma}_{\max, \ast}/\bar{\sigma}_{\min, \ast}$.